Why do you write?

 When was the last time you sat with these questions and answered them?
 Do it now, and make a list of your most compelling answers.

-Keep a copy of that list with you, and one where you write.
+Keep a copy of that list with you; keep another where you write.
 When you're procrastinating, when you're writing tweets instead of your novel, when you're stuck, read your list.
 Read it slowly and really feel your answers.

 Read Julie's review of my book, The Voice of the Muse: Answering the Call to Write.

-When I first read Julie's "tweet" on my Twitter page, I knew I had to reply.
+When Julie first asked that question on Twitter a few years ago, I knew I had to reply.
 This is the answer that (to my surprise) came out of me: